robmoore-i/JsonRestApi/README.md

 See test.py within the test/ directory for the behaviour of this server. in order to run the tests, you will need to have the QHOME environment variable set.
-You'll also need a couple of python libraries (requests, assertpy).
+For running the tests you'll also need a couple of python libraries (requests, assertpy).

 ## Structures